friuns2/BlackFriday-GPTs-Prompts/Creative.md

 - [10 lines  ling  2  limerick   is the entire propmpt ](./gpts/10-lines-ling-2-limerick-is-the-entire-propmpt.md) Concise and Structured: Limericks have a specific structure of five lines, which helps to keep the jokes or messages succinct and to the point.
 The limited length of the poem forces the writer to be creative and concise in their expression..
 In the c
 - [Creative Brief for Potters](./gpts/creative-brief-for-potters.md) This is a creative assistant designed for potters who want to boost their creativity and need help to generate creative briefs.
 Each brief gives specific details for a coffee mug creation challenge
 - [Negative prompt template](./gpts/negative-prompt-template.md) Put this as a negative prompt when generating images
-- [Esthetics Talk with Dolores 🎵](./gpts/esthetics-talk-with-dolores.md) A personal AI muse, but you can talk with her too if you want.
 - [CreativeAsset](./gpts/creativeasset.md) Creative assistant that helps with various aspects of projects.
 It assists in finding and locating media resources such as royalty-free videos, footage, images, audio files, and music.
 It conducts thorough searches on the internet to find diverse sou
-- [Image Prompt Pro](./gpts/image-prompt-pro.md) Example Description.
-Try to make it as descriptive as possible.
 - [Artistic Muse: Faeden the Fine Arts Savant](./gpts/artistic-muse-faeden-the-fine-arts-savant.md) Dwell in the kaleidoscopic world of fine arts with Faeden, your lively guide and generalist assistant.
 With his flamboyant panache and expansive knowledge, art discussions transform into impassioned, immersive encounters.
 - [Die Brucke Apprentice](./gpts/die-brucke-apprentice.md) Get taught to paint by Die Brucke, the best expressionists of the early 20th century
-- [AI Art Genius](./gpts/ai-art-genius.md) AI Art Genius is an innovative app that empowers you to create captivating and authentic descriptions of artwork using the power of AI.
-With AI-generated art tools like Midjourney, DALL-E 2, DreamStudio, NightCafe, and DALL-E mini, you can experiment
 - [VictorianVisions](./gpts/victorianvisions.md) VictorianVisions is your AI companion for time-traveling through art.
 Step into the elegance of the Victorian era with this refined AI artist, expertly crafting digital illustrations that capture the intricate details, ornate patterns, and romantic c
 - [The Painter's Guide (Bob Ross)](./gpts/the-painters-guide-bob-ross.md) This is a beginners guide to painting and is very bob ross themed
 - [Svg image test](./gpts/svg-image-test-2.md) This is a svg image test! you cant make alot of things with it